Superfund Redevelopment Initiative

 - The Pilot Framework for Integrating Community Health and Wellness into the Superfund Reuse Assessment Process (PDF) (46 pp, 13.0MB) summarizes a pilot framework for integrating health, prevention and wellness considerations during the Superfund reuse assessment process.
 This integration may facilitate identification of possible reasonably anticipated future land uses (RAFLUs).
 Establishing these RAFLUs can then help identify opportunities to supplement and expand existing health assets for neighborhoods impacted by Superfund sites, and over time contribute to improved physical, mental and social well-being for these communities.

-- On September 10, 2014, SRI will host Capped Superfund Site Reuse: In-Depth Case Studies-- the final webinar in SRI's 2014 Quarterly Webinar Series.
-Registration is free and open to the public.
+- On September 10, 2014, SRI hosted Capped Superfund Site Reuse: In-Depth Case Studies – the fourth webinar in SRI's 2014 Quarterly Webinar Series.
+The archived webinar is available online.

 - Compelling Journeys, New Opportunities: 15 Years of Superfund Redevelopment